Welcome to Year Three

 Physical Education

-This half term PE will take place on Monday afternoon and Thursday morning.
+This half term PE will take place on Monday and Thursday morning.

 Full school PE kit is required and expected to be brought in on a Monday morning.